elysiajs/documentation/docs/concept/schema.md

     })
 ```

-For more explaination, see [Reference Models](/patterns/reference-models).
+For more explanation, see [Reference Models](/patterns/reference-models).